aisolutionsbyhassan/DT_cancer_model/README.md

 A machine learning project that predicts whether a tumor is **Benign (non-cancerous)** or **Malignant (cancerous)** using the Breast Cancer dataset.
 This project includes a trained ML model, a Jupyter Notebook for training & analysis, and a **Streamlit web application** for easy predictions.

+## 🌐 Try the Web App
+You can try the live app here: [Breast Cancer Prediction Web App](https://aisolutionsbyhassan-dt-cancer-model-app-lnqlng.streamlit.app/)

 ## 📌 Features
 - End-to-end machine learning pipeline: data preprocessing, visualization, model training & evaluation, deployment with Streamlit
 - User-friendly **web app interface**